apple/coremltools/.github/ISSUE_TEMPLATE/---bug-report.md

 ```
 # Paste Python code snippet here, complete with any required import statements.
 ```
-- If the model conversion succeeds, but there is a numerical mismatch in predictions, please include code used for comparisons.
+- If the model conversion succeeds, but there is a numerical mismatch in predictions, please include the code used for comparisons.

 ## System environment (please complete the following information):
  - coremltools version:
  - OS (e.g. MacOS version or Linux type):
- - Any other relevant version information:
-     - e.g. PyTorch or TensorFlow version
+ - Any other relevant version information (e.g. PyTorch or TensorFlow version):

 ## Additional context
-- Add any other context about the problem here.
+- Add anything else about the problem here that you want to share.